 Helpful Tips

-- Place the sirloin into the bag, add all the marinade ingredients and knead the bag.
+• Place the sirloin into the bag, add all the marinade ingredients, and knead the steak through the bag.

-- You will be baking the steak first at a low temperature.
-Then you need to remove the filets, raise the oven temperature and only put them back in when it comes to temperature.
+• You will be baking the steak first at a low temperature.
+Then you need to remove the filets and raise the oven’s temperature, so you finish cooking the meat at a high heat.

 How to make medium rare sirloin steak